pantheon-systems/documentation/source/content/guides/sftp/01-introduction.md

 ### SFTP for File Uploads

-You can also use your SFTP client to upload files to your Pantheon site.
-Refer to [SFTP Connection Info and Authentication](/guides/sftp/sftp-connection-info) for information on how to access your SFTP Connection Info.
+You can use your SFTP client to upload files to your Pantheon site.
+This also allows you upload files directly to your Test or Live environments.
+Refer to [SFTP File Uploads to Test and Live Environments](/guides/sftp/sftp-connection-info#sftp-file-uploads-to-test-and-live-environments) for more information.

 ## More Resources